tecracer-chef/chef_work_environment/README.md

   Chef APT and Redhat RPM repositories as well as Rubygems
 - Optionally overrides the Debian standard package sources with those specified in the attributes

+### repin

+- This recipe can change Chef-bundled gem versions in the wrappers under /opt/chef-workstation/bin to use older or newer ones

 ### vault